Roman Catholic Diocese of Zielona Góra–Gorzów

-The Roman Catholic Diocese of Zielona Góra-Gorzów (Viridimontanensis-Gorzoviensis) is a Latin rite suffragan diocese in the Ecclesiastical province of Archdiocese of Szczecin-Kamień in Lubuskie, Poland.
+The Diocese of Zielona Góra-Gorzów (Viridimontanensis-Gorzoviensis) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Poland.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Szczecin-Kamień.

-Its cathedral episcopal see is Katedra Wniebowzięcia NMP in Gorzów Wielkopolski.
-It also has a Co-cathedral dedicated to Hedwig of Silesia (called in Polish św.
-Jadwigi Śląskiej), in Zielona Góra, and a Minor Basilica, Bazylika Matki Bożej Rokitniańskiej, Rokitno.
+Its cathedral is the Katedra Wniebowzięcia NMP in Gorzów Wielkopolski.
+It also has a co-cathedral dedicated to Hedwig of Silesia (called in Polish św.
+Jadwigi Śląskiej), in Zielona Góra, and a minor basilica, Bazylika Matki Bożej Rokitniańskiej, in Rokitno.